JiyoungMa/JiyoungMa.github.io/_posts/2024-09-18-Effective-Java-Item-3.md

 categories: EffectiveJava
 ---

-# 3.Enforce the singleton property with a private constructor or an enum type

 A Singleton is a class that is instantiated only once, such as a system component that should be unique.
 One downside of the Singleton is that it can be difficult to test, as creating mock instances of a Singleton class is challenging.

 There are three ways to implement a Singleton, and I’d like to introduce two of them together, as they share many similarities.